 During the years ended June 30, 2017 and 2016, the University paid approximately \$5,702,000 under the capital lease agreement.
 In July 2014, the trustee directed DUI to reduce loan repayments of the AFICA bonds by approximately \$1,838,000 for the fiscal year 2015 and similarly, the University reduced its basic lease payments by the same amount for partial credit for investment earnings on the trust accounts since inception of the lease.
 No such credits were granted in fiscal years 2017 and 2016.
 Similar credits are anticipated in future years to account for investment earnings not yet credited at June 30, 2016 and for future investment earnings, if any.
-The trustee also established that the required amount deposited in the Debt Service Reserve Fund of \$5.7 million (which amount is similar to the loan repayments and basic lease payments for fiscal year 2033) would be credited to both DUI and the University as loan repayments and basic lease payments, respectively, commencing in July 2032.
+The trustee also established that the required amount deposited in the Debt Service Reserve Fund of \$5.7 million (which amount is similar to the loan repayments and basic lease payments, respectively, commencing in July 2032.
 The effect of the above credit results in amending capital lease obligation amortization, reducing the scheduled payments for the fiscal year 2015 and the effective interest rate on the capital lease obligation and thus the interest expense on the capital lease obligation.
 In addition, the effect of the above credit resulted in the reduction of the principal balance of the capital lease obligation by approximately \$1,059,000 during the year ended June 30, 2015.
 Future credit granted by the trustee, will have a similar effect, when so granted.